Apesin/Private-Blockchain/README.md

 # Explanation on the config file

-<li>chainId: A unique identifier of the new private blockchain</li>
+<li>chainId: A unique identifier of the new private blockchain.
+This provides a way to send transactions that work on ethereum without working on ETC (ethereum classic) or the Morden testnet.
+EIP 155 suggests following chainid values for different networks: ethereum mainnet (1), morden /expanse mainnet (2), ropsten (3), rinkeby (4), rootstock mainnet (30), rootstock testnet (31), kovan (42), ethereum classic mainnet (61), ethereum classic testnet (62), geth private chains (1337 by default).
+In our example we have used 15, which is not used by any of these networks.</li>
 <li>homesteadBlock: Homestead is the first production release of Ethereum and since the developers are already using this version the value of this parameter can be left as ‘0’.</li>
 <li>eip155Block/eip158Block: EIP stands for “Ethereum Improvement Proposals”, these were implemented to release Homestead.
 In a private blockchain development, hard forks aren’t needed, hence the parameter value should be left as ‘0’.</li>
-<li>difficulty: Controls the complexity of the mining puzzle and a lower value enables quicker mining.</li>
+<li>difficulty: Controls the complexity of the mining puzzle and a lower value enables quicker mining.
+Gas is the internal pricing for running a transaction or contract in ethereum.
+Each instruction sent to the Ethereum Virtual Machine (EVM) to process a transaction or smart contract costs a specific amount of gas.
+If the required amount of gas is not provided to the transaction, it will fail before completion.
+When you do any ethereum transaction, you specify a gas limit — that is the maximum gas all the operations corresponding to that transaction can consume.
+The gasLimit parameter in the block specifies, the aggregated gasLimit from all the transactions included in the block.</li>
 <li>gasLimit: Establishes an upper limit for executing smart contracts.</li>
 <li>alloc: Allows allocation of Ether to a specific address.</li>
 <b>Paste the above code in the genesis.json file and save it in a folder on your computer.